huggingface/Google-Cloud-Containers/examples/vertex-ai/finetuning-examples/README.md

   docker build --build-arg="GITHUB_TOKEN=xxxxx" -t pytorch-training-gpu.2.1.transformers.4.38.0.dev0.py310 -f containers/pytorch/training/gpu/2.1/transformers/4.37.2/py310/Dockerfile .
   ```

-If you choose the second method, you can then test the model directly by running the notebook on the docker container as listed below in the section Steps to test the docker image.

 ### Steps to test the docker image:
-You can choose one of the following methods to test the docker image:

-#### Method 1: Pushing the image to the Google Cloud Artifact registry and running the notebook on Vertex AI
+#### Method 1: Pushing the image to the Google Cloud Artifact registry and running the notebook on Vertex AI Workbench
-You can push the image to the Google Cloud Artifact registry using the following script:
+You can push the image to the Google Cloud Artifact registry using the following script, make sure to replace the variables with your own values.:

 ```bash
 #!/bin/bash